aws-solutions-library-samples/guidance-for-automated-provisioning-of-application-ready-amazon-eks-clusters/README.md

 -->
 ### Deployment Instructions

-Please refer to [Full Implementation Guide](https://aws-solutions-library-samples.github.io/compute/automated-provisioning-of-application-ready-amazon-eks-clusters.html) for detailed instructions for all deployment options.
+Please refer to [Full Implementation Guide](https://aws-solutions-library-samples.github.io/compute/automated-provisioning-of-application-ready-amazon-eks-clusters.html) for detailed instructions for all deployment, confogursation as well as uninstallation options.

 ## License